“Instant gratification is not soon enough.”

 MONKEY BRAIN: “WANT MCDONALD’S!”

 FRONTAL CORTEX: “No, really.
-We’ve eaten at McDonald’s the past 29 days.
+We’ve eaten at McDonald’s for the past 29 days.
 We’re starting to look like Morgan Spurlock.
 Plus, you always want to get three desserts.
 The money’s getting tight, and we haven’t even contributed to the IRA this month.”

 MONKEY BRAIN: “SHUT UP.
 WANT MCDONALD’S!”